cjstahoviak/Aftermath/README.md

 # AFTERMATH

-Jump into a post apocolyptic world fully and ready to explore!
+Jump into a post apocolyptic world!

 This is a small 2d pixel art game.
 All textures, code, and sound effects/tracks are original content created and recorded by us.
 The graphics framework used to build it was SDL2.